 Dr. Mark P. Barry is Managing Editor of the Applied Unificationism blog and Lecturer in Management at UTS.

-Photo at top: Kate Winslet and Matthew Fassbender in a scene from “Steve Jobs” (courtesy Universal Pictures).
+Photo at top: Kate Winslet and Michael Fassbender in a scene from “Steve Jobs” (courtesy Universal Pictures).